Skip to main content

 How Power Automate and FlowFn price differently

-Power Automate's pricing is layered — a per-user plan covers basic flows, a per-flow plan exists for shared automation, premium connectors and AI Builder credits each carry separate pricing dimensions, and RPA / desktop flows are priced again on top.
+Power Automate's pricing is layered — a per-user plan covers basic flows, a per-process (Process / Hosted Process) plan exists for automation shared across users, premium connectors and AI/Copilot credits each carry separate pricing dimensions, and RPA / desktop flows are priced again on top.
 The plans bundled with Microsoft 365 are limited to standard connectors and entry-level capacity, so most real workloads end up on a paid licence.
 FlowFn collapses this into a single credit pool — runs, AI, and integrations together, with no per-user seat licence and no premium-connector tier.
 For teams that don't already run on Microsoft 365 / Dynamics, the practical effect is simpler forecasting and fewer line items; for teams deeply embedded in M365, Power Automate's first-party integration may still justify the licensing complexity.

 Why teams switch